Study & Intern Abroad in London!

 - Scholarships and financial available

-- Earn in 12 to 15 units of upper division credit
+- Earn 12 to 15 units of upper division credit

-- All courses are taught by CSUF and CSULB faculty and count towards degree
+- All courses taught by CSU Fullerton and CSU Long Beach faculty

-- Choice of living accommodations: homestay or student apartments
+- Choice of living accommodations: homestay or student apartment

 - Transportation pass for unlimited access on the London tube (subway) and day/night buses provided